-Jan Blake’s storytelling, praised for it’s dynamism and passion will be interwoven with the rich repertoire of traditional West African songs and music conjured by Kouame and Raymond, and a celebration of instruments, including djembes, flutes, guitars, bells and the dodo mouth bow.
-The developing plans for touring (scheduled for October 2019) include potential to integrate a local choir into each performance, adding a whole new layer of energy, excitement and engagement for audiences across the UK.
+Jan Blake’s storytelling, praised for its dynamism and passion will be interwoven with the rich repertoire of traditional West African songs and music conjured by Kouame and Raymond, and a celebration of instruments, including djembes, flutes, guitars, bells and the dodo mouth bow.
+The developing plans for touring include integrating a local choir into each performance, adding a whole new layer of energy, excitement and engagement for audiences across the UK.

 Read what Jan Blake says is at the heart of this new piece of work: